 Multilevel Analyses

 This appendix contains the multilevel model versions of the models used to test Hypothesis 3, 5, & 6.
-These models were excluded from the published article for the sake of brevity, and because the sample size was not large enough to support multilevel modelling in most cases.
+These models were excluded from the main text for the sake of brevity, and because the sample size was not large enough to support multilevel modelling in most cases.

-Hypothesis 3, nested within replication set
+Hypothesis 3, Nested Within Replication Sets

 Explanation of Relevance.